StewartLynch/CTPicker_SwiftUI/README.md

              saveUpdates: saveUpdates)
 ```

 If you run the application now, you will see that the picker has an Add button on the top right.
 If you enter a value in the filter field that does not match any of the existing items, it will be enabled.
-When you tap it, the item gets added to the array and runs the `saveUpdates` function, passing in this new value and the CTPickerView is dismissed.
+When you tap it, the item gets added to the array and runs the `saveUpdates` function, passing in this new value and the `CTPickerView` is dismissed.
 If you tap the field again, you will see your new entry in the selection list.

 ##### Step 9 - Fixing the dismissal Animation

-You will see that when the CTPickerView dismisses, it is immediate, there is no animation.
+You will see that when the CTPickerView dismisses, it is immediate.
+There is no animation.
 I believe that this is a bug in SwiftUI, but there is a quick fix.

 Right after your CTPickerView has been created, but still within the `if presentPicker` block enter: